Woburn Collegiate Institute: History

 By 1847, when Scarborough had grown to the point where an education system was more organized than the township's original, and a single school was required.
 The township established 16 School Sections, of which SS # 6 included the Woburn community.
 A school, also designated SS #6, was erected on Markham Road, just north of the 2nd Concession (Ellesmere Road).
 It was a one-story frame structure, 23 × 33 ft with windows for light and a wood stove for heat.
 Between 1850 and 1862, Alexander Muir taught at SS #6.
 He composed The Maple Leaf Forever, which for many years was Canada's unofficial national anthem; hence the maple leaf in the school crest.

 A second school site of 1 acre, on Ellesmere Road just east of Markham Road, was purchased from James Purvis, the owner of the surrounding property, for $200 in 1862.
 The second SS # 6, Woburn Public School, was built on the site in 1863.
 In 1895, an addition to the back of the building expanded it to two rooms.
 A few years later, the convenience of two outdoor privies was finally added.
 The school operated this way until 1956.
-By then, though, the old school just could not keep up with the demands of modern education or with the enrollment resulting from suburban development which had reached the area in the 1950s.
+By then, though, the old school just could not keep up with the demands of modern education or with the enrolment resulting from suburban development which had reached the area in the 1950s.

 When the Scarborough Board of Education was formed in 1954, additional land for another new Woburn school was acquired for $21,000.
 In 1960, before the new school was built, it was officially named "Woburn Collegiate Institute".
 The Woburn building was designed by architects Parrott, Tambling and Witmer, and a construction contract worth $1.4 million was awarded in 1962 to Louis Donolo Ontario Ltd. The previous 1863-vintage S.S. # 6 was later demolished.

-Woburn Collegiate Institute opened on September 3, 1963, as Scarborough's ninth collegiate to a total enrollment of 443 students, and the ceremonial opening took place on November 28, 1963.
+Woburn Collegiate Institute opened on September 3, 1963, as Scarborough's ninth collegiate to a total enrolment of 443 students, and the ceremonial opening took place on November 28, 1963.
 Two major additions were completed at a cost of $2.6 million in 1965 and 1969, including a new auditorium and auto shop.
-In 1973, school enrollment reached a peak of 2,302 students.
+In 1973, school enrolment reached a peak of 2,302 students.

-In 1998, the SBE ceased to exist and Woburn Collegiate became part of the newly minted Toronto District School Board.
+In 1998, the SBE ceased to exist and Woburn Collegiate became part of the newly amalgamated Toronto District School Board.
 In May 2013, Woburn C.I. celebrated its 50th anniversary.

 On 31 October 2022, a school shooting occurred near the front entrance, killing one and seriously injuring another.
 The dead victim was a former student who attended Lester B. Pearson Collegiate Institute.